shotto42/invaders/README.md

 **Windows:**
 Either download the pre-compiled Invaders Emulator or use MSYS2/MINGW64 [12] to compile from source [1].
-To compile against the three SDL2 DLL libraries copy them into the lib folder.
+To compile against the SDL2 DLL libraries (SDL2.dll, SDL2_mixer.dll, SDL2_image.dll) copy them into the lib folder.
 Furthermore, to make it easy just copy the DLLs into the bin folder for application execution.